hashgraph/hedera-services/docs/design/app/states.md

 ### States used with Queries

 The HAPI supports a number of queries.
-Queries are always answered from **the latest immutable state**.
+Queries are always answered either from **the latest immutable state** or the **last signed state** (if a state proof is requested).
 Query logic only needs a read-only view of the state, and so use `ReadableState`.
 It is not important to keep track of the different keys queries use.
 When the [Query Workflow](workflows.md#query-workflow) is run, it lazily determines whether a `QueryHandler` has already been created for the current query thread, and whether the latest immutable state matches the state used with that query handler.
 If so, the handler is reused.
 If both conditions are not true, then a new `QueryHandler` is created, using the `ReadableState`s for the service module (as registered with the `StateRegistry`) based on the latest immutable state.

 ### States used during Ingestion